aws-samples/aws-serverless-workshops/Auth/0_GettingStarted/README.md

 for popular programming languages and the AWS Command Line Interface (CLI) pre-installed so you don’t need to install files or configure your laptop for this workshop.

-In this workshop, you will use a Cloud9 environment which will have access to the same AWS resources as the user with which you logged into the AWS Management Console.

 ## Cloud9 IDE Setup